Trained dogs to help people who have dementia

 Given the information we already have, the potential is indeed very good.

-If you would like to know more about how the project works then please visit their website www.dementiadog.org
+If you would like to know more about how the project works.
+Available jobs or how to raise funds for the charity please visit their website www.dementiadog.org